 To progress: add a heavier weight to your last set or go one-sided (single leg squat, one arm press, etc)

-Still feel a little hesitant about adding heavy strength training into your treatment and training plan?
+Clinicians: still feel a little hesitant about adding heavy strength training into your treatment and training plan?
 We get it!
-Join us for our Live Skills Lab & Business Development Weekend on Feb 26th-27th.
+Be sure to keep an eye out for our next Live Skills Lab Weekend.
 You'll practice prescribing and monitoring strength training along with gait analysis and retraining, the Runner Readiness Assessment, and Loading Levels.

-(Pick Things Up & Put Them Down published in conjunction with Dr. Brianne Scott of Omega Project Physical Therapy, RunDNA Resident Certified Running Gait Analyst)
+This blog published in conjunction with Dr. Brianne Scott of Omega Project Physical Therapy, RunDNA Resident Certified Running Gait Analyst

 If you're a runner interested in getting a personalized plan, take the assessment with our Plan Genie.
 If you're a running professional interested in learning more about RunDNA's Systematic Approach to getting excellent results with runners, check out our Education Courses!